Character Development

-The Carolinas Freedom Foundation annually sponsors the Charlotte Mecklenburg Schools Junior Reserve Officer Training Corps Program Awards and Recognition Ceremony.
+The Collins Freedom Foundation annually sponsors the Charlotte Mecklenburg Schools Junior Reserve Officer Training Corps Program Awards and Recognition Ceremony at Bojangles Coliseum.

-Held toward the end of each academic year at Charlotte's Bojangles' Coliseum, the CMS JROTC Awards Ceremony helps culminate the yearlong activities in which the cadets have participated.
+Held toward the end of each academic year, the CMS JROTC Awards Ceremony helps culminate the yearlong activities in which the cadets have participated.
 The awards recognize outstanding individual performances by cadets in the JROTC programs.
 Medals are presented for excellence in academics, citizenship and leadership.

 Watch the video from the 2018 JROTC Award Ceremony here!